elikyaB/capstone-frontend/README.md

 - As a user, I can delete a note so I can keep my list relevant.
 - As a user, I can delete all notes to start fresh.
 - As a user, I can click a button to go to a random note.
+- As a user, I can filter through notes with a search term.
 - As a mobile user, I can click on the abbreviated text of a note to bring up a modal with the full content

 ## Development Notes

-## Svelte
+## Svelte Setup
 Most issues boiled down to getting Svelte setup through to the deploy, including getting various plugins rendering properly.
 Although Svelte should be performing great on Vercel I ran into unexpected build bugs and went back to ol' faithful Netlify.

-## LoremIpsum Autofill, Random, and Delere Functions
+## Search, LoremIpsum Autofill, Random, and Delere Functions
 These were mostly an exercise in translating from my last React Project to Svelte.
+Had some issues getting the random function to auto-populate the Link component in Svelte, which suggests it works differently under the hood than the React one.
+The search function could be updated to handle more complex RegEx expressions, but I didn't have the time to hash it out.

 ## Bulma and the Modals
 I was pleasantly surprised at the simplistic effectiveness of Bulma, a library I have never used yet.
 It made the process of putting together a modal, which I had difficulties with before, quite seamless.
 It also massively cut down on the overall amount of CSS I am used to writing.
 For Svelte Bulma has a variant called Svelma, which seemed to have potential as ready-made Svelte components.
 While that would cut down on the long lines of DOM element class names, I ultimately found Svelma lacking the robust functional interplay of pure Bulma.
 To be fair, Svelma is a brand new work in progress, and one that I'm thinking of contributing to in the future.